 16. Isengard — “Slash the Sun”

 Gangster Fenriz is in the “hus.”
 “Slash the Sun” is another novelty from Varjevndogn.
 Fenriz accomplishes the unbelievable feat of mashing doom metal and hip hop into the same original jam: “Wanna see you die, wanna see it now.
 Show me how you do it, yes show me how.
 Cramps in my sleep, I slash at the sun.
 The vulture trance time has just begun.
 Roaming the streets, life is a feast.
 But the wait is hard for a hungry beast.
 Demolition priest make your move.
 I’m so fucking empty and I dig your grove.”
-You might remember from earlier on this list that “Vulture Trance Time” was Valhall’s adaptation of Fenriz’s 1990 demo “Al’right Fuckheads.”
+Another version of this song appears as “Vulture Trance Time” on Valhall’s Moonstoned (1995).
 “Slash the Sun” is accented by a few unexpected power metal screams.
 This song merges several decades of music.
 For those who may be angered by the playfulness of this song, Fenriz inserts additional comic relief to remind us of his purpose: “Just relax… Take it easy.”
 Just when you expect Fenriz to go full-out “Iron Man,” he goes into female orgasm mode.
 “Ah yes!”
 The slowness of this song tests one’s patience, but it is definitely worth the 6+ minutes.